 Open port in Windows Firewall

-At times, you may you may feel the need of opening a port in the Windows firewall to let a specific IP communicate with your computer.
+At times, you may feel the need of opening a port in the Windows firewall to let a specific IP communicate with your computer.
 For example, while playing games.
 The procedure to open a port remains more or less the same.
 All you need to do is follow the instructions in the New Inbound Rule wizard, specify the Port and select Allow the connection.